-These boolean operators have short-circuit evaluation, whereby the right-hand operand is only evaluated when necessary in order to compuexample, given a && b when the left-hand operand is false, the resulting value will always be false, regardless of the value of the right-hand situation, the right-hand operand will not be evaluated.
-This can be seen when the right-hand operand has a visible side effect, such as a caperforms some action.
+These boolean operators have short-circuit evaluation, whereby the right-hand operand is only evaluated when necessary in order to example, given a && b when the left-hand operand is false, the resulting value will always be false, regardless of the value of the rig situation, the right-hand operand will not be evaluated.
+This can be seen when the right-hand operand has a visible side effect, such performs some action.